 - may only be suitable for specific method systems.

 Unassayed controls have no assigned analyte values provided by the manufacturer.
-The control values for these materials must be determined by the individual laboratory.
+The individual laboratory must determine the control values for these materials.
 Unassayed controls

 - are less expensive than assayed controls.